2021 Best Civil Engineering Colleges for Non-Traditional Students in Connecticut

 Best Civil Engineering Schools for Non-Traditional Students

 University of Connecticut has taken the #1 spot in this year's civil engineering ranking for non-traditional students.
-Located in the large suburb of Storrs, UCONN is a public school with a very large student population.
+Located in the suburb of Storrs, UCONN is a public college with a very large student population.
 UCONN also made our Best Colleges for Civil Engineering in Connecticut list, coming in at #1.

 University of New Haven earned the #2 spot in our 2021 rankings.
 Located in the suburb of West Haven, University of New Haven is a private not-for-profit school with a moderately-sized student population.
 University of New Haven also took the #2 spot in our Best Colleges for Civil Engineering in Connecticut rankings.